Vice-Chancellor and President

 Professor Dewar came to Australia in 1995 and held senior leadership positions at Griffith University and the University of Melbourne, where he was Provost, before taking up the position of Vice‐Chancellor of La Trobe.

-Professor Dewar is a Director of Universities Australia and UA Lead Vice-Chancellor on workforce issues; a member of the AHEIA Executive Committee; a Director of Education Australia Pty Ltd; a Director of the Olivia Newton-John Cancer Research Institute; and a Director of AARNet.
+Professor Dewar is a Director of Universities Australia and UA Lead Vice-Chancellor on Health Professions Education; a member of the AHEIA Executive Committee; a Director of Education Australia Pty Ltd; a Director of the Olivia Newton-John Cancer Research Institute; and a Director of AARNet.

 He is an Adjunct Professor in the Melbourne Law School, an Honorary Fellow of Hertford College, Oxford and an Adjunct Professor in the La Trobe Law School.